apiato/apiato/docs/_docs/components/providers.md

 ### Register Service Providers:

-### Container's Main Service Provider
+#### Container's Main Service Provider

-No need to register the Main `Service Provider` anywhere, it will be automatically registered by the `Ship`, and it is responsible for registering all the Container Additional (Job Specific) Providers.
+No need to register the Main `Service Provider` anywhere, it will be automatically registered, and it is responsible for registering all the Container Additional (Job Specific) Providers.

-### Container's Additional Service Providers
+#### Container's Additional Service Providers

 You MAY add as many Additional `Service Providers` as you want in a `Container`.
 However, in order to get them loaded in the framework you MUST register them all in the Main `Service Provider` as follow: